objeck/objeck-lang/core/vm/arch/jit/arm64/README.md

 ## JIT Compiler for Apple Silicon (ARM64)
 Code now released and stable.

 While the instruction set for ARMv7 is very similar to ARMv8 the instruction encoding is very different.
-There are 32 integer and floating point registers.
-Values stored in volatile registers need to saved between function calls.
+There are 32 integer and floating point registers an increase.
+Values stored in volatile registers need to be saved between function calls.
 ARMv8 does not support novel conditional instruction execution.

 ### Registers and Stack
 Using 8 registers for general usage and an additional 2 for conversions.
 Using 8 floating point registers for general calculations.